kellywerks/guides/source/getting-started/routes-and-templates.md

 We really don't want users to have to know our URLs in order to move around our site, so let's add some navigational links at the bottom of each page.
 Let's make a contact link on the about page and an about link on the contact page.

 Ember has built-in **helpers** that provide functionality such as linking to other routes.
-Here is how to use the {{link-to}} helper is used in our code:
+Here is how to use the {{link-to}} helper in our code:

 ```app/templates/about.hbs
 <h2>About Super Rentals</h2>